ONE night, when half my life behind me lay,

 As Charon signalled, from the shore's bleak height,

 Cast themselves downward to the bark.
-The brown

 And bitter flood received them, and while they passed

 Were others gathering, patient as the last,